mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 ![](../osha-300a-form-log-overlay.assets/ed6658b7795eb3594a65d84a21232ce7.png)

-**M)** The counts for each injury/illness type (Injury, Skin Disorder, Respiratory, Poisoning, Hearing Loss or All Other Illnesses) will populate with a total count in the appropriate column based on which *injury/illness type* was selected on the OSHA recordable cases for the current year being generated.
+**M)** The counts for each injury/illness type (Injury, Skin Disorder, Respiratory, Poisoning, Hearing Loss or All Other Illnesses) will populate with a total count in the appropriate column based on which *injury/illness type* was selected on the OSHA recordable cases.

 ![](../osha-300a-form-log-overlay.assets/ed1a302d706d1a3fc4588d118b4572b0.png)